AdguardTeam/AdguardKnowledgeBase/pages/05.android/chapter.en.md

 # Adguard for Android

-This section describes Adguard for Google Android.
+This section describes Adguard for Android.